Saratoga Gaming and Raceway Hot

 Games Offered: Only Video Gaming Machines, similar to slot machines

 Special Features: Live harness racing Thu-Sat evenings from March through mid-December.
 Daily simulcasting of thoroughbred and harness racing.
-Wed Senior buffet for $6.95
+Tues Senior buffet for $6.95.
+Buffet discounts for slot club members.

 When Saratoga first opened, that place was a skipping and a hopping.
 If you want to blow your money away, Saratoga Racino is a good choice because as one customer put it, its a giant money pit.
 All you do is look inside the large black hole and that's what you see, a large hold.
 Basically, stay away from this place because their $$$ payouts have gone down significantly over the years.
 I recently wrote to the NYS Lottery Division and they defend their payouts as the best in the country.
 THe place is a massive rip-off.
 If you want to throw your money, you might as well open your car windows and just blow your $$$ out the window.
 More information below.